Data Protection Policy

 Personal data may be transferred to NAM UK’s group companies, regulators, law enforcement agencies, benefit and pension providers, healthcare providers and other companies engaged in contractual or legal activities on NAM UK’s behalf.

-NAM UK will not share personal data of its employees unless there is a lawful reason or obligation for doing so.
+NAM UK will not share personal data unless there is a lawful reason or obligation for doing so.

 6.2 International Data Transfers